MicrosoftDocs/dynamics-365-ai/ai-docs/sales/assistant.md

 ---
-title: "Assistant for Dynamics 365 Sales Insights | MicrosoftDocs"
+title: "Assistant for Dynamics 365 Sales | MicrosoftDocs"
 description: "Use the sales assistant to stay on top of your day through insight cards that provide tailored and actionable insights." ms.date: 04/09/2020 ms.custom: